trentphoto/secretariatweddings/README.md

-# Secretariat Video website
+# Secretariat Weddings website

-Built with NextJS.
+Built with React, NextJS, and Tailwind.
+Deployed on Netlify.